Pomax/are-we-flying/docs/index.md

     const now = Date.now();
     Questions.update(state);

     // Check if we started a new flight because that requires
-    // immediately building a new flight trail: const { flying: wasFlying } = this.lastUpdate.flightInformation.general;
+    // immediately building a new flight trail: try {
+       const { flying: wasFlying } = this.lastUpdate.flightInformation.general;
       const { flying } = this.state.flightInformation.general;
       const startedFlying = !wasFlying && flying;
       if (startedFlying) this.startNewTrail();
+    } catch (e) {
+      // this will fail if we don't have lastUpdate yet, and that's fine.
+    }

     // And then update our map.
-    const { data: flightData } = state.flightInformation;
-    if (flightData) this.updateMap(flightData);
+    this.updateMap(state.flightInformation);

     this.lastUpdate = { time: now, ...state };
   }

-  async updateMap(flightData) {
+  async updateMap({ model: flightModel, data: flightData, general }) {
     if (!flightData) return;

     const { map, marker, planeIcon } = this;
-    const { paused, crashed, flightModel } = this.state;
     const { lat, long } = flightData;
     if (lat === undefined || long === undefined) return;
     if (abs(lat) < 0.1 && abs(long) < 0.1) return;

+    try {
       // First off: did we teleport?
 E.g. did the plane's position change
       // impossibly fast, due to restarting a flight, or by using the
       // "teleport" function in Parallel 42's "Flow" add-on, etc?
 Because
       // if so, we need to start a new trail. const { lat: lat2, long: long2 } = this.lastUpdate.flightInformation.data;
       const d = getDistanceBetweenPoints(lat, long, lat2, long2);
       const kmps = (speed ??
 0) / 1944;

       // We'll call ourselves "teleported" if we moved at a speed of over
       // 5 kilometers per second (3.1 miles per second), which is roughly
       // equivalent to mach 14.5, which is a little over half the orbital
       // speed of the international space station. const teleported = this.lastUpdate.flightData && d > 5 * kmps;
       if (teleported) this.startNewTrail([lat, long]);
+    } catch (e) {
+      // this will als fail if we don't have lastUpdate yet, and that's still fine.
+    }

-    // With all that done, we can add the current position to our current trail: this.trail.add(lat, long);
+    // With all that done, we can add the current position to our current trail: if (!this.trail) this.startNewTrail([lat, long]);
+    this.trail.add(lat, long);

     ...